Kilimanjaro Porter Ethics

-We rely on our expert porters to get our guests up the mountain safely and comfortably; they carry the majority of your belongings, and set up and break down each campsite.
-Without their hard work, our treks wouldn’t be possible, and we respect what they do for us and all our guests deeply.
+Our guests rely on their expert Kilimanjaro porters to get up the mountain safely and comfortably; they carry the majority of guest belongings, and set up and break down each campsite.
+Without their hard work, our treks wouldn’t be possible, and we respect what they do for all our guests deeply.

 Unfortunately, poor treatment of porters is an epidemic on the mountain, where they’re regularly exploited by budget climbing outfits.
 We do things differently at Thomson:

 - As a founding member of the Kilimanjaro Porter Assistance Project (KPAP), we’re working to improve industry-wide porter treatment.
 This group establishes and monitors standards for porter wages, medical care, and appropriate attire.
 It stands up for a group of people too often exploited in the past.

 - We provide one of the highest porter compensation packages in Tanzania.
 Your porters earn not only top wages and bonuses, but also receive comprehensive benefits, including medical care, advanced training, and educational opportunities.